Lenz-K/setup-script/README.md

 ```

 # Features
-The interactive script will update the system and will then ask to install and set up the following software modules and features:
+The interactive script will update the system and will then ask to install and configure the following software modules and features:

 - automatic updates
 - git
 - python and pip
 - cryptsetup
+_Note: Needed to mount or create encrypted devices._
 - cifs-utils
+_Note: Needed to mount SMB network shared directories._
 - ExpressVPN
 _Note: ExpressVPN is only supported on x86 systems._
 - ufw (Uncomplicated Firewall)
+- Enforce SSH key authentication